• About PGC

 3. Floater, Pull Up And 3 Point Shot | Basketball Shooting Drill

-And if you want the full conversation behind this post, make sure to listen to the Hardwood Hustle episode this article came from.
+And if you want the full conversation behind this post, make sure to listen to or watch the Hardwood Hustle episode that inspired this post.

 1. Generate Better Shots First